- Home

 Polyvinyl Chloride (PVC)

-Polyvinyl Chlroride, or PVC, is a relatively inexpensive and easy-to-use wire & cable insulation material with the potential to be used in a diverse array applications.
-PVC insulation has a recommended operating temperature ranging from -55° Celsius to +105° Celsius and is resistant to flame, moisture, and abrasion.
-PVC wire insulation can also endure exposure to gasoline, ozone, acids, solvents, and other industrial chemicals.
-PVC is a common wire insulation material for medical and food-related purposes due to PVC material being odorless, tasteless, and nontoxic.
-Wire and cable with PVC insulation is suitable for both heavy- and thin-wall applications.
-However, PCV insulation displays high attenuation and capacitance loss, meaning there is some performance loss when compared to other insulation materials that could be used in an electrical system.
-PVC insulation also shows below-average flexibility when used in retractile cord applications, and should also not be used in environments where wire flexibilty and extended flex life would be required at low temperatures
+Polyvinyl Chloride (PVC) is a cost-effective and versatile wire and cable insulation material, widely used across various applications.
+With a recommended operating temperature range from -55° Celsius to +105° Celsius, PVC insulation is known for its resistance to flame, moisture, and abrasion.
+Additionally, it can withstand exposure to gasoline, ozone, acids, solvents, and other industrial chemicals.
+The material's odorless, tasteless, and nontoxic properties make it a preferred choice for medical and food-related applications.
+PVC insulation is suitable for both heavy- and thin-wall uses.
+However, it does exhibit high attenuation and capacitance loss, which can result in some performance drawbacks compared to other insulation materials in electrical systems.
+Its flexibility is below average, particularly in retractile cord applications, and it is not ideal for environments requiring high flexibility and extended flex life at low temperatures.

 Semi-Rigid PVC (SR-PVC)